How to Identify a Bee Swarm: What You're Looking At and What to Do

 Why Honey Bees (Apis mellifera) Matter

 Honey bees are crucial pollinators and are often protected due to their importance in pollinating food crops and wild plants.
-If you encounter a honey bee swarm, it's a unique opportunity to contribute to their conservation by notifying a beekeeper using Swarmed.
+If you spot a honey bee swarm, reporting it through Swarmed connects you with a local beekeeper who can relocate the colony safely.
+According to research by Dr. Thomas Seeley at Cornell University, fewer than 1 in 4 swarms survive on their own.
+A beekeeper changes those odds entirely.

 Common Look-Alikes